some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 In combination with regular Ethernet, IPv4 and UDP can transport packets with up to 1472 Bytes of data without fragmentation, while IPv6 uses additional 20 Bytes.
-Especially for small systems fragmentation shall be avoided, so the SOME/IP header and payload should be of limited length.
+Especially for small systems fragmentation shall be avoided, so the SOME/IP header and payload shall be of limited length.
 The possible usage of security protocols further limits the maximal size of SOME/IP messages.

 .. feat_req:: 🎯
     :id: feat_req_someip_36